PawseySC/jupyter-on-nimbus/README.md

 # Automated deployment of Jupyter Notebook

 ## Summary
 This repository covers the scripts for running Jupyter Notebook with Ansible on cloud services.
-The Jupyter Notebook container is pulled from Docker Hub to build a Singularity container.
+The Jupyter Datascience Notebook container is pulled from Docker Hub to build a Singularity container.
 This allows the container to be used on HPC if required.

 ## Before you start

-It is recommended that users change their Singularity cache directory to a storage volume, as the default is in the `/home` directory, i.e. `/home/ubuntu/.singularity/cache`, which can run out of space quickly.
+1. It is recommended that users change their Singularity cache directory to a storage volume, as the default is in the `/home` directory, i.e. `/home/ubuntu/.singularity/cache`, which can run out of space quickly.
 To change it, simply create a new directory and update the `$SINGULARITY_CACHEDIR` variable to it.
 It is also recommended that you have your storage volume [mounted to a directory named `/data`](https://support.pawsey.org.au/documentation/display/US/Attach+a+Storage+Volume).

-    # Skip this step if you do not have a storage volume.
+    **Skip this step if you do not have a storage volume.**

         mkdir /data/singularity_cache
         SINGULARITY_CACHEDIR=/data/singularity_cache

+2. Ensure that you have port 8888 open for your instance, you can do so on the Nimbus dashboard following these [instructions](https://support.pawsey.org.au/documentation/pages/viewpage.action?pageId=92832676#NimbusforBioinformatics-JupyterNotebook).

 ## Quick start